 During a graduate playwriting workshop for my MFA with the University of New Orleans (2008), I wrote and workshopped a play titled, The Captive (working title).
 At the time, my life took many downward turns (business failures, my husband got cancer and died, etc.).
 Also, I needed to find more allies in the Native American Community to support me.
 I still have the good fortune to be working with Francis J. O’Brien, Jr., the former President, Aquidneck Indian Council in Newport, RI and a native language philologist/writer (Moondancer) who continues to support me with, “There is no reason for you not to proceed at this (The Captive) as a non-Native trying to make a dramatic statement to non-Native audience.
 Many works by non-Native exist as you know.
 Your motivation to get the language right is commendable and Natives –like myself– will assist.”

-But as a child, I spent many summers at a Church of Christ Church Camp near Serpent Mound in southern Ohio and something happened to me in the woods around that place.
-I longed to be in the woods and not in a church building with my mind and heart buried in a book.
+As a child, I spent many summers at a Church of Christ Church Camp near Serpent Mound in southern Ohio and something happened to me in the woods around that place.
+I longed to be in the woods, and not in a church building with my mind and heart buried in a book.

 In a land and time not far away, a Native American Queen lived by the name of Weetamooo.
 Her culture had survived thousands of years until disease and a religion sparked a movement that destroyed her world in just a few generations.